ddpie/unity-strands-agent/README.md

 }
 ```

+You can choose and configure different Unity MCP plugins based on your needs.
 For detailed installation and usage instructions for the mcp-unity plugin, please refer to: [mcp-unity Plugin Documentation](https://github.com/CoderGamester/mcp-unity/blob/main/README.md)

 ### Troubleshooting